whatdogdoin/shifts/README.md

    Save and download the .json file and rename it to credentials.json

 3. Put script.exe and credentials.json in their own folder, shouldn't really matter where.
-4. run script.exe and watch your calendars populate with your shifts
+4. run script.exe and watch your calendars populate with your shifts if you received emails within the past 2 days.